awsdocs/amazon-connect-admin-guide/doc_source/transfer.md

 + Two contact flow types:
   + Transfer to agent: Enables transfers to another agent\.
 This works with voice contacts\.
   + Transfer to queue: Enables transfers to a queue\.
 This works with both voice and chat contacts\.
-+ Action blocks:
++ Contact blocks:
-  + **Transfer to queue**: Use to end the current contact flow and place the customer in a queue\.
+  + [Transfer to queue](transfer-to-queue.md): Use to end the current contact flow and place the customer in a queue\.
 This block works for both voice and chat transfers\.
-  + **Transfer to phone number**: Use to transfer the customer to a phone number, such as an external number\.
+  + [Transfer to phone number](transfer-to-phone-number.md): Use to transfer the customer to a phone number, such as an external number\.
 This block works for voice transfers\.
-  + **Transfer to flow**: Use to end the current flow and transfer the customer to another contact flow\.
+  + [Transfer to flow](transfer-to-flow.md): Use to end the current flow and transfer the customer to another contact flow\.
 This block works for voice transfers\.
 + Quick connects: Use to create common destinations for transfers\.
 Agents will see them as options in the CCP when they go to do a transfer\.

 This topic explains how to create quick connects and use transfer contact blocks in specific scenarios\.